ISO 9001 Registrar Resource Center

 Generally, when you sign a contract with a Registrar, it will include the Registration Audit and Surveillance Audits.
 The Registration Audit is the initial audit that will be done to see if you will achieve ISO 9001 certification.
 Once you are approved, your certificate will be valid for three years (See typical Registration Process below).

 After you have your certification, the registrar will come back every 6 months or year for a Surveillance Audit to see if you are maintaining your system and continuing to meet the requirements of the standard.
 ISO 9000 registrars vary in their approach, so you will want to find out details from each registrar you are interested in.

 Your certificate will be valid for 3 years.
 After that period, your registrar will be required to do another Registration Audit to renew your certification.

 Organizations often wait until they feel their QMS is running smoothly before they select an ISO 9001 registrar.
 However, we recommend choosing them earlier in the process.
 Why?

-- This assures that you can find one who is able to meet your timeframe.
+- This ensures that you can find one who is able to meet your timeframe.

 - The advantage of interviewing them early is that they will ultimately be the ones who will evaluate your QMS.
 A registrar CANNOT consult for a company who they audit, but they can explain (based on their experience) how they intend to audit your organization.
 So, if you choose them earlier in the process you can ask them questions along the way.
 It’s like asking the teacher what you’re going to be tested on.
-This can be important because much is up to the individual’s discretion (like a referee in a sporting event) and you’d be wise to consider it.
+This can be important because much is up to the individual’s discretion (like a referee at a sporting event) and you’d be wise to consider it.